bguiz/angular-ember-compare/content/mvc/models.md

 ## Models

-Models are objects that represent data that is used by the app.
+Models are objects that represent data that is used by the application.
 The combination of all models define the state of the application.
 SPA frameworks, like AngularJs and EmberJs, come with methods to manage and interact with models.